How to Choose The Best Kids Toys (That Won’t Clutter Your Home)

 3. Stick to Low Clutter Toys

-That’s not to say that there isn’t a place for well-chosen toys in the house, especially ones that encourage exercise and learning.
+That’s not to say that there isn’t a place for well-chosen toys in the house, especially ones that encourage exercise, fine motor skills, and problem-solving.

 4. Make Buying Choices Carefully

-I think it boils down to being extremely choosy before bringing a toy into your home, even if it’s just 10 cents at a garage sale.
-Liat Hughes Joshi, author of the book Raising Children: The Primary Years, gives three main factors that can help when deciding whether a toy purchase will pay off (and I think it’s good advice).
+It boils down to being extremely choosy before bringing a toy into your home, even if it’s just a dollar at a garage sale.
+Liat Hughes Joshi, author of the book Raising Children: The Primary Years, gives three main factors to help decide whether a toy purchase will pay off.

-Open-ended toys like Legos, Lincoln Logs, wooden blocks, or silk scarves allow kids to repurpose them in creative ways as they get older.
-These will be staples around your house a lot longer than another stuffed animal or a mermaid costume.
+Open-ended toys like Lego sets, Lincoln Logs, magna tiles, or silk scarves allow kids to repurpose them in creative ways as they get older.
+These will be staples around your house a lot longer than another stuffed animal or a talking toy car.

-3. How long will this toy last?
-What materials is it made of and could any parts break? (durability and sustainability)
+Is it durable?
+What materials is it made of and could any parts break?

-My husband especially looks for quality in an item above all else.
-Although it can mean spending more initially, having a few well chosen quality items always beats piles of plastic junk made in China.
+Although it can mean spending more initially, having a few well-chosen quality items always beats piles of plastic junk.

-It’s less to clean up for you, less waste for the environment, and will fetch a higher resale value when it comes time to purge… going on to give another child joy.
+It’s less to clean up for you, less waste for the environment and will fetch a higher resale value when it comes time to purge… going on to give another child joy.
+There are whole resale groups on Facebook now just for wooden toys!

 Collaborative Toys